Multitasking Test: How to Test Multitasking skills

 How to Test Multitasking Skills

 A well-crafted multitasking test will help you to understand someone’s capability in this area.
-Here are the steps to follow to testing multi-tasking skills:
+Here are the steps to follow to test multi-tasking skills:

 1. Know the role